lukaszkukla/hangman-x/README.md

 * as a user, I want to know how the game works (help)
 * as a user, I want to see list of 10 best players
 * as a user, I want to be able to choose difficulty level
-* as a user, I want to know word category
 * as a user, I want to see my score
 * as a user, I want to stop game at any time
 * as a user, I want to track number of correct guessed words